You do not have JavaScript Enabled on this browser. Please enable it in order to use the full functionality of our website.

 Length of Time Needed to Complete Online Report

-The Application for (Re)Accreditation is a comprehensive report that is submitted every 5 or 8 years depending on your program’s accreditation cycle; the report addresses each aspect of the accreditation standards.
+The Application for (Re)Accreditation is a comprehensive report that is submitted every five (5) or eight (8) years depending on your program’s accreditation cycle; the report addresses each aspect of the accreditation standards.
 It is the product of your program’s initiative to complete a comprehensive self-study.
-You should plan to initiate documentation to your accreditation application shortly after you have been granted access to EnGauge.
-Data collection forms are available on the website to assist programs in gathering and organizing faculty, course, and clinical site data to be entered in the system.
+You should plan to initiate documentation to your accreditation application shortly after you have been granted access to Fabric.
+Data collection forms are available on the Resources webpage to assist programs in gathering and organizing faculty, course, and clinical site data to be entered in the system.

 The Annual Report is an abbreviated report, submitted annually, which documents the program’s progress in addressing prior concerns and changes since the last reporting period.
 Although your program is expected to begin addressing concerns regarding compliance with accreditation standards immediately, you will document the steps that were taken to address any concerns and improvements achieved when you complete the Annual Report.
 Typically, the Annual Report takes less time to complete than an accreditation application.